How valuable questions reshape our lives.

 Once again, I find myself holding space for both joy and sorrow, simultaneously in my heart.
-Despite my weeks of un-describable grief, I make room for the ecstatic joy I feel for my sweet, soon-to-be four year old son, with full awareness that on Wednesday, my heart will deepen with sadness as I mourn with my family.
+Despite my weeks of un-describable grief, I make room for the ecstatic joy I feel for my sweet, soon-to-be four-year-old son, with the full awareness that on Wednesday, my heart will deepen with sadness as I mourn with my family.

 As my dear friend and author Amy Wright Glenn wrote in her book, Birth, Breath and Death,

 To be lovingly present through the primal, naked pain that marks aspects of birth, and to be lovingly present through the difficult, heart-wrenching ending that marks aspects of death is to learn about life and love”.